 A-SQUARE recommends:

-🚫 Never click on links that ask you to authenticate
+3. Never click on links that ask you to authenticate — keep your accounts protected from the start

-🧠 Stay skeptical — even with messages from friends
+5. Stay skeptical — even when messages appear to come from friends

 Help is good — but caution is better.
 If someone asks you to vote, ask yourself: Would this person really send something like that?
 And why do I need to log in just to vote?
 A moment of doubt can save you from a major scam.